Thunderbolt (siren)

-The Thunderbolt is a discontinued mechanical outdoor warning siren made by Federal Signal Corporation.
-It has a very recognizable design, being a unidirectional siren with a large yellow (or other color based on buyer's choice) exponential horn.
+The Thunderbolt is a mechanical outdoor warning siren that was manufactured by Federal Signal Corporation from 1952 until its production ended in 1990.
+It is a unidirectional, rotating siren with a large square-shaped horn, and can come in various colors, usually yellow, by request.

 History

-The Thunderbolt siren was developed between 1949 and 1952.
-It was the first "supercharged" siren, which uses a supercharger to force air into the rotor, greatly increasing the siren's volume.
-In the 1980's, when civil defense fell into disuse, thunderbolts across the United States were repurposed for nuclear, and storm warning siren systems.
-During the Gulf War, Federal sent a number of modified Thunderbolt 1003s to Kuwait to warn its citizens of an air raid.
+The Thunderbolt siren was developed between 1952 and 1990.
+It was the first "supercharged" siren, which uses a blower to force air into the rotor, to increase the siren's volume by 10 decibels.

+In the 1980s, when civil defense fell into disuse, Thunderbolts across the United States were repurposed for nuclear and storm warning siren systems.
+During the Gulf War, Federal Signal sent a number of modified Thunderbolt 1003s to Kuwait to warn its citizens of an air raid.
 These were the system 7000 series and were only found in Kuwait.
 Later, Kuwait's sirens were all replaced with Federal Signal Modulators.

-One system 7000 is on display next to a Federal Signal Modulator at the Kuwait General Administration of Civil Defense. in Kuwait City, Kuwait.
+One system 7000 is on display next to a Federal Signal Modulator at the Kuwait General Administration of Civil Defense in Kuwait City, Kuwait.
 Eventually in 1990, the Thunderbolt was discontinued in favor of the new 2001 Siren Series.
-Since then many have sat abandoned or have been replaced by newer systems.
+Since then, many have sat abandoned or have been replaced by newer systems.

 In the 21st century, many communities lacking siren coverage have purchased Thunderbolts that once sat in various towns, and have been refurbished.
 Many Thunderbolts are also in private and legal possession.